-Vikrum Aiyer is the Deputy Director for the ACLU, where he oversees economic justice & gender justice campaigns in the National Political Advocacy Department.
+Vikrum Aiyer is Head of Climate Policy & External Affairs at Heirloom, a climate-tech startup on a mission to clean up our atmosphere by removing 1 billion tons of carbon dioxide by 2035.
+Aiyer previously served as a Deputy Director in the ACLU’s National Political Advocacy Department, where his division led national campaigns to expand abortion rights, transgender rights, and housing protections.
 Previously, he was Vice President of Public Policy & Strategic Communications for the tech unicorn Postmates – managing legislative advocacy, external COVID-19 responses, corporate social responsibility, and electoral campaigns through it’s $2.6B acquisition by Uber.
 He led the company’s advocacy efforts on state, federal, and international matters ranging from privacy & tax, to the future of work & the gig-economy.

 He has also served on the communications team of Senator Ed Markey (D-MA); Mayor Adrian Fenty (D-Washington, D.C.); and the Democratic National Conventions in 2012 and 2016.
 In 2015, Forbes Magazine named Aiyer to the 30 Under 30 list for Law & Policy.
 In 2017 Aiyer was named a Public Policy Fellow at the University of Pennsylvania’s Wharton School of Business.
 And in 2021, the San Francisco Business Times named him to their annual 40 under 40 list.

 Aiyer currently lives in San Francisco, California where he serves on the boards for the new leaders council of the San Francisco Symphony; the Center on Health & Democracy; and is a Term Member for the Council on Foreign Relations.